Skip to main content Skip to complementary content

 Edit SQL transformation is displayed.

-6. Type the query to return the SQL-based table in SELECT query.
+2. Write the query to return the SQL-based table in the query pane.

 For more information, see Using macros to adapt the query to load type.